oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_managed_database_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The identifier of the task being dropped.
+                                            <div>The identifier of the SQL tuning task being dropped.
 This is not the <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a>.
-It can be retrieved from the following endpoint <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/database- management/latest/ManagedDatabase/ListSqlTuningAdvisorTasks'>ListSqlTuningAdvisorTasks</a></div>
+It can be retrieved from the following endpoint <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/database- management/latest/ManagedDatabase/ListSqlTuningAdvisorTasks'>ListSqlTuningAdvisorTasks</a>.</div>
                                             <div>Required for <em>action=drop_sql_tuning_task</em>.</div>
                                                         </td>
             </tr>